 A respected trial attorney, Mr. Segal tried some of the earliest product liability and medical malpractice cases in Cook County, IL.
 In the late 1970s, as counsel for a Japanese auto manufacturer-new to the American market, Mr. Segal developed particular knowledge of Japanese and other Asian products.
 He is also recognized for his work defending manufacturers of printing presses, graphic arts products, and power tools.
 Outside of his extensive trial experience, Mr. Segal has been an arbitrator for 30 years for the American Arbitration Association and is a certified mediator.

 Mr. Segal has a long history of giving back to the community.
 In 1975, he joined the newly formed American Brain Tumor Association, the first national nonprofit organization dedicated solely to brain tumors, and served as President and on its Board of Directors.
-He also cofounded and serves on the Board of Directors for the Central Brain Tumor Registry of the United States, a not-for-profit corporation which gathers and disseminates epidemiologic data on brain tumors.
-Mr. Segal is heavily involved in continuing legal education and pro bono programs at Segal McCambridge and oversees the firm's participation in the Chicago Municipal Court Pro Bono Program.
+He also co-founded and serves on the Board of Directors for the Central Brain Tumor Registry of the United States, a not-for-profit corporation that gathers and disseminates epidemiologic data on brain tumors.
+Mr. Segal is heavily involved in continuing legal education and pro bono programs at Segal McCambridge and oversees the firm's participation in the Chicago Municipal Court Pro Bono Program as well as serves as a mentor to the firm's Pro Bono & Public Service Committee.

 As head of the litigation practice at Epton, Mullin, Segal & Druth in the 1960s, Mr. Segal began to work closely with attorneys William Mahoney, Jeffrey Singer, and Edward McCambridge.
 In 1986, the four attorneys started Segal McCambridge Singer & Mahoney, Ltd., a firm focused solely on litigation.
 Under Mr. Segal's guidance, Segal McCambridge has grown from a four-lawyer firm in Chicago to more than 150 attorneys and additional offices in Austin, Detroit, Houston, Jersey City, New York, Philadelphia, and St. Louis.

 - Martindale-Hubbell AV Preeminent® Peer Review Rated